mshushakov/mshushakov.github.io/README.md

 Installation
 --------

 No need to install anything.
 It needs only webserver for static files (imports/exports in JS don't work for local files).
 For testing PWA and Service Worker webserver should support https.

-For example: `SimpleHTTPServer` or `http-server`
+Simple webservers: `SimpleHTTPServer` or `http-server`

 ```
 python -m SimpleHTTPServer 8000